pingcap/dm/docs/RFCS/20190722_error_handling.md

 }
 ```

-- Considering the following code logic, the `txn.Exec` encounters with error err1, and we try to rollback the transaction but unfortunately the `txn.Rollback` gets another error err2.
-In this scenario the err1 is more essential than err2.
-We are considering to add some secondary error in Error instance, but for the implementation of this version we don’t add this feature.
+- In the following code logic, the `txn.Exec` encounters error `err1`, and we try to roll back the transaction but unfortunately the `txn.Rollback` gets another error `err2`.
+In this scenario, `err1` is more essential than err2.
+We are considering adding a secondary error in the error instance, but not in the current version.
 We should carefully use error in this scenario.

 ```go
 err1 := txn.Exec(sql, args...)